yinduren/queue-examples/README.md

-# list_examples
+# queue_examples
-how to use list.h from linux kernel
+how to use sys/queue.h from linux kernel